 For many life is a fishing tale, more story than fact.
-For others life is literal, more fact than story.
-No matter how truth is held, there exists plenty of room for misunderstandings as people try to balance out their truth to each other.
+For others, life is literal, more fact than a story.
+No matter how truth is held, there exists plenty of room for misunderstandings as people try to balance out their truth with each other.

-People will stand behind truth as if it were magical shield, as if it were the guidance to ultimate answers.
+People will stand behind truth as if it were a magical shield as if it were the guidance to ultimate answers.
 To have such faith in a concept is an amazing thing.
-Lets dig into truth a bit to understand it better.
+Let’s dig into truth a bit to understand it better.

 Truth and Fact

-At first this definition of (inner) truth being a mix of fact and story will seem strange.
+At first, this definition of (inner) truth as a mix of fact, and story will seem strange.
 You will ask how can a story be a baseline for truth?
 However, truth is often layered with complexities, so the very human definition of truth is complex also.
 We need to dig into our nature to understand how humans hold and define (inner) truth.

-One of basic Taoist principles we teach in Awakening Dragon is this:
+One of the basic Taoist principles we teach in Awakening Dragon is this:

 A human being is an animal that extends its instincts with stories.

 Stories are a baseline for a person and how they connect to the world.
-Our (inner) truth is rooted to these stories, we hold and tell.
+Our (inner) truth is rooted in the stories we hold and share.
 This is the reason humans mix story and fact together to create (inner) truth.

-Now you might have noticed I have been writing truth vs (inner) truth.
-You might be wondering what (inner) truth really means.
+Now you might have noticed I have been writing truth vs. (inner) truth.
+You might be wondering what (inner) truth means.
 Be patient, we will explain later in the article.

 Truth and Taoism

 Humans love definition.
 Definition implies we can find an answer for everything.
-The problem is making the assumption that an absolute truth exists to every definition.
+The problem is assuming that an absolute truth exists in every definition.
 This is not the case.
-Taoism teaches that from human perspective no absolute truth, no absolute falsehood can be defined or embraced by a person.
-Taoism shows human nature in itself is smaller part of the larger whole.
+Taoism teaches that from a human perspective no absolute truth, no complete falsehood can be defined or embraced by a person.
+Taoism shows human nature in itself is a smaller part of the larger whole.
 When examining something, looking for answers, finding a statement: every such examination will contain both truth and falsehoods.